Bharatiya Janata Party campaign for the 2014 Maharashtra Legislative Assembly election: The Campaign

 The Bharatiya Janata Party started its campaign from Mahalakshmi Racecourse, Mumbai where Prime Minister Narendra Modi addressed a rally and targeted the incumbent INC-NCP state government on various issues like Unemployment, Energy Crisis, Farmers Suicide and Security etc.

 The BJP addressed over 715 rallies across the state with 27 special appearances made by star campaigner Narendra Modi, Union Minister Nitin Gadkari addressed over 104 rallies in various parts of Maharashtra.

-Every BJP Chief Minister was placed to campaign in Maharashtra, Furthermore BJP poll strategists divided Maharashtra into 50 clusters, each comprising over 5-10 seats lead by BJP leaders with proven skills. by this the BJP aimed to reach almost all corners of Maharashtra.
+Every BJP Chief Minister was placed to campaign in Maharashtra, Furthermore BJP poll strategists divided Maharashtra into 50 clusters, each comprising over 5-10 seats led by BJP leaders with proven skills. by this the BJP aimed to reach almost all corners of Maharashtra.

 The BJP threw a blitzkrieg campaign, where leaders from National to local campaigned 24x7 to ensure Majority BJP Government in the state, Poll Vans with GPS were deployed across the state where Narendra Modi's and BJP's message for Development was reached to all the citizens of Maharashtra.